Collaboration & Power of Yes

 A common way of living here is to use spaces like living room, kitchen and bedroom for living, and then store stuff and memories in an attic, and sometimes have a workshop and more stuff in a basement.
 As a kid I preferred to be in the attic, and sometimes basement if there was a workshop.
 There was an attic at home, in school, and in friends homes.
 This was many times a safe space, it was a playground and it was a space where imagination could run wild.
 Basements and workshops with lots of tools were mostly considered dangerous and made for men.
 With maker culture and many diversity initiatives this has changed to the better, but there is still tons of work left to really open up those spaces for everyone.

 This is of course another metaphor for any organisation.
 I see makerspaces, areas for building, hacking, prototyping, as important parts of living and working spaces.
 Not only for research, development and innovation, but for the pure pleasure of doing something with your body, relaxing your mind and creating variation in the daily activities.
-‘Meaningless’ play and making can have tons of meaningful effects that can not be counted in revenue, at least not until you look at long term drop-out rates or sick leaves.
+‘Meaningless’ play and making can have tons of meaningful effects that can not be counted in revenue, at least not until you look at long term aspects like drop-out rates or sick leaves.
 Crafts and arts can have a therapeutic effect, and we had several cases in Collaboratory where people got better during their sick-leave after crunch and other stressful situations, just by being in the space and tinkering with stuff.

 Diversity, Accessibility & Inclusion